How to get a mortgage, by Matt Stevens

 - How much do I need to earn to get a mortgage?

 - How long does a mortgage offer last?

 - What stops you from getting a mortgage?

 Let’s jump into it so you can get started on your mortgage application as soon as possible.

 What do you need to get a mortgage?

-It’s important to bear in mind that it’s not just a matter of saving up the cash: as part of Anti-Money Laundering Regulations, you’ll also be asked to provide your conveyancer with documents to show how you raised the deposit.
+It’s also important to bear in mind that it’s not just a matter of saving up the cash — due to the relevant Anti-Money Laundering Regulations, you’ll also be asked to provide your conveyancer with documents to show how you raised the deposit.
 So, if you’re going to set money aside each month, you’ll probably need to show bank statements to show the source of the funds.
 Or, if you’ll be receiving all or some of the cash from a relative, your conveyancer will need them to sign a letter to prove that the money is an outright gift and not a loan.

-Your mortgage provider will need to see evidence to confirm your identity and other basic details, and they’ll need to see proof of your income and evidence of your spending habits.
-So, before you fill out your application, you’ll need to have the following documents to hand:
+Your mortgage lender will require evidence of your identity and other basic details, as well as confirmation of your financial situation and income.
+So, ahead of filling out your application, you’ll need to have these documents on hand: